-(vi) Other driver testing certification programs approved by the Department to meet certification requirements, however, the Tow Truck Motor Carrier must obtain prior approval in writing from the Motor Carrier Division Administrator or Division representative by calling (801) 965-4892.
+(iv) Other driver testing certification programs approved by the Department to meet certification requirements, however, the tow truck motor carrier must obtain prior approval in writing from the Motor Carrier Division Administrator or Division representative by calling (801) 965-4892.

 (b) Information on qualified certification programs may be obtained by contacting the Motor Carrier Division at (801) 965-4892.

-(c) Tow Truck Motor Carriers shall ensure that all drivers are:
+(c) Tow truck motor carriers shall ensure that all tow truck operators:

-(i) properly trained to operate tow truck equipment;
+(i) are properly trained and certified to operate tow truck equipment;

 (2) Tow Truck Vehicle Certification.

-(a) All tow trucks shall be inspected and certified biannually.
+(a) All tow trucks shall receive and pass a tow truck certification inspection biannually.

 (c) Upon vehicle certification, a UDOT certification sticker will be issued and shall be affixed on the driver's side rear window.

-(d) Documentation of UDOT tow truck vehicle inspection certification shall be kept in the vehicle files and be available upon request by Department personnel.
+(d) Documentation of UDOT tow truck vehicle certification shall be retained and available upon request by Department personnel.